 The service industry has feedback that visitors to Singapore (and even Singaporeans) expect Asian hospitality, where you are served by a person especially in high-end hotels and restaurants.
 How do we reduce manpower there without reducing service quality levels?

 Can we accept losing 40 local jobs if we import 60 less foreigners?

 Reuters chose to set up an office in Singapore, but wanted to bring in their FT who knew how to run the business as the Singapore office would serve the regional market.

 If Reuters wants to bring in 60 foreigners while hiring 40 locals, do you say yes or no?
 If you say no, then 40 locals wouldn’t have the jobs.

-The next question is, how fast can we localize Reuters such that the Singaporeans can take on higher value added jobs?
+The next question is, how fast can we localise Reuters such that the Singaporeans can take on higher value-added jobs?